hetima/DSP_LSTM/README.md

 - Show overall status for each item
 - Show the status of all stations on specific planet
-- Show station storage ratio and total actual amounts information in the statistics panel (New in 0.5.0)
+- Show station storage ratio and total actual amounts information in the statistics panel
 - Improve transport behavior

 - Display the target planet in the starmap (Universe Exploration lv4 is required)
 - Display navigation of the target station location
 - Open station window directly (right-click locate button)(only current local planet)
+- Display station contents and empty slot count as icon

 How to open a window
 - from keyboard shortcut (default is LCtrl+T)